mattraghu/Spring2024/IntroToSoftware/FinalProject/README.md

     self.rmsprop_cache[k] = self.decay_rate * self.rmsprop_cache[k] + (1 - self.decay_rate) * g**2
     self.model[k] += self.learning_rate * g / (np.sqrt(self.rmsprop_cache[k]) + 1e-5)
 ```

+This is called Root Mean Square Propagation, and it is a way to update the weights in a way that is more efficient than just using the gradient.

+- **Grad_buffer** is the derivative of the weights with respect to the rewards.
+- **Rmsprop_cache** is a cache of the previous updates to the weights.
+- **Learning_rate** determines how much we update the weights by.
+- **Decay_rate** determines how much we care about the previous updates to the weights.

 ## Results